• Instagram

 Where did you grow up?
 Who were your parents?
 What did they do for a living?
 Tell me about your education.
 Were there teachers or mentors that influenced you?

-I grew up in Vermont, an introspective place with a degree of isolation, home to many artists and writers.
-My parents were both educators, at various times in their lives, and each the first generation to receive a college degree.
+I was raised in Vermont, home to many artists and writers.
+My parents were both educators at various times in their lives, and each the first generation with a college degree.
 My father was a business manager at IBM, and later became a college professor.
 My mother was dedicated to civil liberties and progressive change.
 I have a BS in Education from the University of Vermont.
 I had two mentors while there; one was renowned for his methodology in the teaching of reading.
 He and I became good friends.
 Professor Lyman C. Hunt taught me to write.
-He worked solely in the grad department, singled me out and overwrote me as an undergrad into his classes.
+He worked solely in the grad department, singled me out and overwrote into his graduate classes.
 We had a remarkable connection.
 Dr. Hunt was about to retire, and my life was beginning.
-The other mentor was Professor Ted Brenneman in the religion department.
+Professor Ted Brenneman was in the religion department.

-A goat farmer...his specialty was mythology.
-The buzz was that Dr. Brenneman talked to his goats—Findhorn-styled phenomenology.
-Professor Brenneman was short, and with a heavy-set beard, reminded one of Tolstoy.
+A goat farmer, Dr. Brenneman's specialty was mythology.
+The buzz was that he talked to his goats.
 When he arrived at his Myth and Creation class, his wool plaid jacket stuck with hay, his Bean boots bore the muck of the barn.
-A big Joseph Campbell proponent, he introduced me to the concept of cosmology and culture married as one.
-Hs lectures fascinated.
-His grounded exploration of the metaphysical enthralled.
+A Joseph Campbell proponent, he introduced me to the concept of cosmology and culture married as one.
+His lectures were a grounded exploration of the metaphysical.
 Dr. Brenneman saw the world's religions at the point where they meet head-on.

 IMG_8070